hannahhuangh/Surface_Heat_In_Motion/README.md

 Writeup:

 After reviewing the GOES, CMIP6, and NASA MODIS datasets, we were intrigued by the global daily satellite imagery collected by NASA’s Terra satellite.
+Further exploration of the measurements contained in this data, such as land temperature and vegetation, we decided to look how